 - the understanding of molecular and cellular level phenomena,

-- molecular design and characterization of small pharmaceutically active molecules, and
+- molecular design and characterisation of small pharmaceutically active molecules, and

-Specialization during the major allows acquiring in depth understanding in one of the selected fields or studying at the interface of the different fields.
+Specialisation during the major allows acquiring in-depth understanding in one of the selected fields or studying at the interface of the different fields.

-Complex Systems is a transdisciplinary research area that builds on statistical physics, computer science, data science, and applied mathematics.
-The major in Complex Systems provides the students with tools to understand systems with large numbers of interacting elements, from the human brain to social networks and from living to technological systems.
+Complex Systems is a transdisciplinary research area that builds upon statistical physics, computer science, data science, and applied mathematics.
+The major in Complex Systems provides the students with tools to understand systems with large numbers of interacting elements from the human brain to social networks and from living to technological systems.

-Studies in Complex Systems will focus on system-level understanding as well as on giving the students hands-on experience in data-intensive research.
-The set of tools in the curriculum includes
+Studies in Complex Systems focus on system-level understanding and giving students hands-on experience in data-intensive research.
+The set of tools in the curriculum includes:

 - network science,